Student Complaint Policy and Resolution Process

 Responsibilities

-Students are responsible for following the complaint process to address informal or formal complaints.
+Students are responsible for following the complaint process to address informal or formal student complaints.

-The Office of the Dean of Students is responsible for receiving formal complaints submitted through the complaint submission form.
-The Dean of Students Office is responsible for assigning a university representative to investigate the complaint and following up to ensure that the complaint is resolved in a timely manner.
-The Dean of Students Office is responsible for investigating any complaint that the appointed university representative is unable to bring to resolution.
-The Dean of Students Office is responsible for maintaining a record of all formal student complaints, including documentation and the resolution, for ten years and making those records available to SACSCOC upon request.
-The Dean of Students Office is responsible for analyzing trends in received complaints annually and advising university leadership of any trends in complaints for review and improvement.
+The Office of the Vice President for Student Affairs is responsible for maintaining a record of all formal student complaints, including documentation and the resolution, for ten years and making those records available to SACSCOC upon request.
+The Vice President for Student Affairs is responsible for analyzing trends in received complaints annually and advising university leadership of any trends in complaints for review and improvement.

 All university employees are responsible for guiding students who wish to file a formal complaint to this policy and process.